ethaeral/ChatGQT/_posts/2023-10-03-Code-Solving-Flow.md

     - Common optimizations:
     - Pre compute info -> hashtables
 5. Walk through optimized algo
+    - Data structure brainstorm
     - Make sure to have a step by step plain english what will happen
+    - Deconstruct your solution (reverse engineer it)
 6. Implement
     - Write beautiful code
         - Modularized